Coldcard/firmware/docs/backup-files.md

 supports AES256-SHA256 encryption should be able to read the files we make.
 Take the 12 words and put them together with a single space between each word (all lowercase).
-The decoded archive will contain a single file, `ckcc-backup.txt`, which is a simple text file and easy to read.
+The decoded archive will contain a single file, which is a simple text file and easy to read.
+Before version 4.0.0, this text file was always called `ckcc-backup.txt`, but the filename is now picked randomly.

 ## Limitations

 - The archive file names are not encrypted.
-You can see `ckcc-backup.txt` in the hex dump of the encrypted file, encoded as `utf-16-le` bytes.
+You can see there is a single text file `word(number).txt` in the encrypted file without decrypting it.
 - The device PIN code is not preserved during backup.
 - We produce standards-compliant files, but do not support reading any file except the ones produced by Coldcard.
 - Do not attempt to edit the file and restore it onto a Coldcard.
 - You cannot construct a file for the Coldcard to read because we implement only enough to support reading files that we know that we've produced.
-- There is no plausible deniability here: the 7z file is clearly a Coldcard backup file.
+- There is limited plausible deniability here: if you are forced to decrypt the file, it is clearly a Coldcard backup file.

 ## Example File